 Tip: Be sure to buy early, the discount tickets sell out very fast, particularly for weekends.

-The next Broadway week is September 6 – 25, 2022.
-Check out the NYCGO Broadway Week website for more details on which shows are playing.
+The most recent Broadway week was September 6 – 25, 2022.
+Check out the NYCGO Broadway Week website for more details.

 Many of Broadway shows offer day-off rush tickets from the box office.
 This requires you to be present at the theater at a prescribed time to buy them at the box office.
 Most limit you to 2 tickets that you can purchase.
 So if you need more you’ll need to line up with a friend or two.
 These can sell out fast and only as available for that day (they try to sell them regular first)